PowerThePolls/powerdash/README.md

-# powerdash
+# Power Dash

-Scripts deployed to lambda via serverless to sync partner data with google sheets
+Scripts deployed to lambda via serverless to sync partner data with google sheets - consists of two handlers